learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 typeof 'I'm not going to work'
 ```

-For now, we're going to explore numbers and strings the most, and we'll quickly introduce booleans.
-Later in the curriculum, you'll learn a lot more about `null` and `undefined`.
+For now, we're going to explore numbers and strings the most.
+Later in the curriculum, you'll learn a lot more about booleans, `null` and `undefined`.

 ### Numbers